wilddog64/ade/README.md

             "mount_point": "/var/www/html"
         }
     ],
+    // any ports that should forward from your native OS into the node ports:[{
+    	// the port inside the VM
+        "guest": 80,
+        // the port on your native OS that will direct into the box on the guest port "host": 8080
+        // so with this config, you can access localhost:8080 and it will load :80 on the node }],
     // a shell script to add additional config to this node (after chef runs or instead of chef) "script":"disneyid_ui.sh"
 }